NaluKit/nalu-examples/nalu-simple-app-example/README.md

-# Nalu Simple App Example
+# Nalu Simple App Example - WORK IN PROGRESS!

 This example shows the minimal coding to start with a Nalu project.
 Domino-UI and Domino-Rest are added as dependencies, just to make the start easier.
 Both depencies can be replaced / removed.